 The Rise of Agritourism

 The Big Island's fertile soil and diverse climate make it an ideal location for agriculture.
 There is a growing trend towards agritourism, with visitors exploring coffee farms, macadamia nut orchards, and other agricultural operations.
-This provides opportunities to learn about local food production, support local farmers, and sample fresh, locally grown products.
+Worth adding: this provides opportunities to learn about local food production, support local farmers, and sample fresh, locally grown products.
 Agritourism not only benefits the local economy but also promotes sustainable farming practices and educates visitors about the importance of food security.

 Digital Connectivity and Remote Work